mcgill-robotics-archive/auv/README.md

 router and connecting to McGill Robotics WiFi, or by connecting the ethernet cable directly to your computer.
 2. In a terminal, type:

    ```bash
    robotx
    ```

    This creates an SSH session to the AUV.
-3. In the session, type
+3. In the session, type:

    ```bash
    mux auv
    ```

    This will open a [tmuxinator](https://github.com/tmuxinator/tmuxinator) session with all nodes running.
 You can then view all the processes in separate windows.